Who Was Frédéric Chopin?

-Born on March 1, 1810, in Zelazowa Wola, Poland, Frédéric Chopin, grew up in a middle-class family.
-He published his first composition at age 7 and began performing one year later.
+Frédéric Chopin was a renowned Polish composer who published his first composition at age 7 and began performing one year later.
 In 1832, he moved to Paris, socialized with high society and was known as an excellent piano teacher.
 His piano compositions were highly influential.
-He died on October 17, 1849, in Paris, France.

-Frédéric Chopin was born Fryderyk Franciszek Szopen on March 1, 1810, in the small village of Zelazowa Wola, Duchy of Warsaw (now Poland).
-His Father, Nicholas, was a French émigré who was working as a bookkeeper when he met and married Justyna Krzyzanowska.
-Soon after Frédéric was born, Nicholas found employment as a tutor for aristocratic families in Warsaw.
+Chopin was born Fryderyk Franciszek Szopen on March 1, 1810, in the small village of Zelazowa Wola, Duchy of Warsaw (now Poland).
+His father, Nicholas, was a French émigré who was working as a bookkeeper when he met and married Justyna Krzyzanowska.
+Soon after Chopin was born, Nicholas found employment as a tutor for aristocratic families in Warsaw.

 By 1818, Chopin was performing in elegant salons and writing his own compositions, including the Polonaise in G Minor.
 By 1826, he had composed several piano pieces in different styles, and his parents enrolled him in the Warsaw Conservatory of Music, where he studied for three years under Polish composer Josef Elsner.